urbanairship/ruby-library/README.md

-Urbanairship is a Ruby library for interacting with the [Urban Airship API](http://urbanairship.com).
+A Ruby library for interacting with the [Urban Airship API](http://urbanairship.com).

 Installation
 ============